-Oil fired central heating throughout the property with an open fire in the sitting room with logs supplied.
+Oil fired central heating throughout the property with an open fire in the sitting room and a basket logs supplied, more logs can be purchased locally if required.
 Underfloor heating is available in the bathroom.

 The cottage is detached and is not overlooked.
 The owner’s property sits approximately 50 yards up the private drive from the cottage and while they are very willing to help guests with any part of their stay, they are equally respectful of guest privacy.